Batterii/objection-paginator/README.md

 If, for example, we have a `height` field in our Person model, but we may or may not know the height of an individual person.
 We can account for this by adding a `nullable: true` to our sort descriptor for the height field, and updating the sort direction to put nulls last.
-The reuslt will be people ordered tallest to shortest, with the people whose height we don't know at the end:
+The result will be people ordered tallest to shortest, with the people whose height we don't know at the end:

 ```ts